ankurkohli007/A2C-PPO-Reinforcement-Learning_Machine-Learning-for-Robotics-II/README.md

 This task is about Reinforcement Learning in which the task is to train a robot to land on the moon using reinforcement learning algorithms.
 The goal is to develop a robot that can autonomously navigate the lunar surface and safely land on a designated landing spot.
 For this task, used **A2C** and **PPO** algorithms are used.

+## Problem Statement

+The problem statement for Lunar Lander using RL (Reinforcement Learning) is to develop an AI agent that can successfully land a spacecraft on the moon's surface with minimal fuel consumption and without crashing.
+The agent needs to learn how to control the spacecraft's thrusters to navigate through the moon's gravitational field and adjust its velocity and orientation to achieve a safe landing.
+The task requires the agent to balance competing goals, such as reducing the spacecraft's speed and aligning its orientation with the landing site, while conserving fuel to ensure a successful landing.
+The agent's performance is measured by a reward function that provides feedback on its actions based on how close it is to the target landing site and how much fuel it has consumed.
+The goal of the RL agent is to learn an optimal policy that maximizes the cumulative reward over a given number of episodes, through trial-and-error interactions with the environment.
+The problem is challenging due to the high-dimensional state and action spaces, and the complex dynamics of the spacecraft and moon's environment.

 <br>
 <br>